PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 ## Create API client

 Let's create our first application.
 You can add as many applications to API as you want.
 In the real-world scenario, you probably want to create separate applications for each service you want to integrate.
-You will probably have clients like “My ERP integration”, “Some marketing automation tool client”, etc.
+You will probably have clients like "My ERP integration", "Some marketing automation tool client", etc.

 To add a new API client, navigate to Advanced Parameters -> Admin API page.
-Here you can see a list of all API clients, you can add a new one by clicking the “Add new API Client” button.
+Here you can see a list of all API clients, you can add a new one by clicking the "Add new API Client" button.

 ![PrestaShop 9 API Client](/assets/images/2024/05/api/api_add_new_client1.jpeg)

-If you want to add a new client you need to provide information about it.
-In the form below you have to provide all the necessary information about the client.
-After you do that, you can click the "Generate client secret and save" button.
+If you want to add a new client, you must provide information about it.
+In the form below, you must provide all the necessary information about the client.
+After that, you can click the "Generate client secret and save" button.
 This will generate a client secret for you and save the client in the database. **It's important to save the client secret because you won't be able to see it again.**

 ![PrestaShop 9 Form for adding a new API client](/assets/images/2024/05/api/api_add_new_client2.jpeg)
 <p class="text-center text-muted small">Form for adding a new API client</p>